fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 ```

 You'll notice that in the root of your project you will have a `dev.sqlite3` file.
-The keen eye will notice that when deployed to our Nerves device, Sqlite will not
+The keen eye will notice that when deployed to our Nerves device, SQLite will not
-be allowed to write to that directory because of the read only filesystem.
+be allowed to write to that directory because of the read-only filesystem.

 That is relatively easy to solve.
 Back in our `config.exs` file uncomment this line:
 `# import_config "#{Mix.Project.config[:target]}.exs"`
 Then create a new file `config/rpi0w.exs` (Or whatever you plan on deploying to).

-in that file we can overwrite the ecto config:
+in that file we can overwrite the Ecto config:
 ```elixir
 config :hello_db, HelloDb.Repo,
   adapter: Sqlite.Ecto2,